itguser/munichimputationserver/docs/getting-started.md

 #### Upload VCF files from your computer

-When using the file upload, data is uploaded from your local file system to Michigan Imputation Server.
+When using the file upload, data is uploaded from your local file system to Munich Imputation Server.
 By clicking on **Select Files** an open dialog appears where you can select your VCF files:

 ![](images/upload_vcf.png)